 10. Practice Mindfulness – focus on getting past worry and fear by being in the moment.
 Remembering what you still have to be grateful for can help tremendously.

 11. Maintain Perspective – the first year after loss is usually the hardest.
 You can likely look forward to next year being easier.
 It helps to take this perspective into the New Year.

-12. If you believe you are ‘stuck’ in grief, or your grief is intensifying, especially after more than 6 months to a year, arrange to see a counsellor who specializes in recovery from complicated, traumatic or prolonged grief.
+12. If you believe you are ‘stuck’ in grief, or your grief is intensifying, especially after more than 6 months to a year, arrange to see a counselor who specializes in recovery from complicated, traumatic or prolonged grief.

 Overcome Chronic Stress, Sadness or Relationship Problems

 Join My Email List & Download Your Free EBook: